damadan/Bob/DOCS.md

 - Parsing supports PDF and IFC only; DWG is not yet implemented.

 ### 3.2 Orchestrator
-A LangGraph-based agent that sequences calls to downstream services and provides a minimal chat UI.
+A LangGraph-based agent that sequences calls to downstream services and provides a minimal web UI.
+As of **Step 10** the demo UI is available at `http://localhost:8090/` and supports uploading a PDF/IFC with one-click processing.

 **Endpoints**